Stock car racing: Heyday

 For the 1970 season Dodge raced the 1969 model Daytona, but Plymouth managed to build over 1,920 Plymouth Superbirds, which were similarly equipped to the Daytona.
 Petty came back to Plymouth in the plus 200 mph Superbird, and Bobby Isaac won the season championship in a Daytona.
 NASCAR restricted all "aero-cars" including the Ford Talladega, Mercury Spoiler II, Charger 500, Dodge Daytona and Plymouth Superbird to a maximum engine displacement of 305 cuin for 1971.
 Almost all teams switched to non-aero bodystyles.
 NASCAR eventually adopted a restrictor plate to limit top speeds for the 7.0L engine as teams switched to small-block 358 cuin engines.

 NASCAR edited the rules in a way that they hoped would make the cars safer and more equal, so the race series would be more a test of the drivers, rather than a test of car technology.

-The era drew to a conclusion in the 1970s.
-1972 brought so many rule changes, it has prompted many to consider this year as the start of the modern era of NASCAR racing.
-In addition, R.J.
+In 1972, R.J.
 Reynolds (the tobacco conglomerate) took over as the major sponsor of NASCAR racing (changing the name to the "Winston Cup") and they made a significantly larger financial contribution than previous sponsors.
 Richard Petty's personal sponsorship with STP also set new, higher standards for financial rewards to driving teams.
 The sudden infusion of noticeably larger amounts of money changed the entire nature of the sport.

 The 1973 oil crisis meant that large displacement special edition homologation cars of all makes were suddenly sitting unsold.
 Through the balance of the 1970s until 1991, the factory stock sheetmetal over a racing frame meant the cars looked very much like their street version counterparts.
 It can be said that 1992, with the addition of grounded type spoilers and sleeker shape, marked the beginning for non-stock sheetmetal and from that point forward, stock cars were quickly allowed to differ greatly from anything available to the public.
 Modern racing "stock" cars are stock in name only, using a body template that is vaguely modeled after currently available automobiles.
 The chassis, running gear, and other equipment have almost nothing to do with anything in ordinary automobiles.
 NASCAR and the auto manufacturers have become aware of this with the Cup Series' Gen 4 car (1992-2007) and Car of Tomorrow (2007-2012), and for 2013 each brand (Chevrolet, Dodge, Ford, and Toyota) have redesigned their racing sheetmetal to more resemble the street models of their cars.